 Experiment Design.
-To answer this question, we first compare the homophily of the structure learned3 by GSL methods with the original one.
+To answer this question, we first compare the homophily of the structure learned by GSL methods with the original one.
 Then we determine whether the reported performance improvements stem from a more homophilous graph structure by examining the correlation between the homophily and node classification performance.

-RQ3: Can the learned structures generalize to other GNN models?
+RQ3: Can the learned structures generalize to other GNN backbones?

 Motivation.
-Node classification tasks have been a popular means of evaluating GNNs jointly optimized with GSL methods, the quality of the learned graph structure, however, has not been thoroughly evaluated.
-While GSL has demonstrated improvements in certain cases, it remains uncertain whether these improvements can be attributed to learning superior structures.
-Furthermore, it is unclear whether the learned structures have the capability to generalize effectively to other GNN models.
-Therefore, it is crucial to conduct experiments to evaluate the generalizability of the learned graph structures.
+Although node classification tasks have been a popular means of evaluating GNNs optimized by GSL methods, the quality of the learned graph structure has not been thoroughly evaluated.
+It can be assumed that the learned graph structure is superior to the original one, which could potentially benefit other GNN models.
+Therefore, it is crucial to conduct experiments using both task-dependent and task-agnostic methods to evaluate the generalizability and expand the impact of the learned graph structure.

 Experiment Design.
-To answer this research question, we use the learned structure and original features to create a new graph data $\mathcal{G}'=(\mathbf{S},\mathbf{X})$, and train a new GNN method on the new graph.
-This differs from the setting in RQ1, as we treat each GSL method as a pre-processing step and train a GNN model from scratch using the learned structure, rather than using a GNN jointly optimized with the structure.
-By comparing the performance on the original graph and the new graph, we can evaluate the generalizability of the learned structure.
-To further verify the effectiveness of learned structure, we also include two non-GNN methods, Label Propagation [57, 55] and LINK [54], that only take graph structure as input without using node features for node classification.
+To answer this research question, we use the learned structure and original features to create a new graph data $\mathcal{G}' = (\mathbf{S}, \mathbf{X})$, and train a new GNN method from scratch.
+By comparing the performance of the GNNs on the original graph and the new graph, we can evaluate the generalizability of the learned structure.
+To further verify the effectiveness of learned structure, we also include two non-GNN methods, Label Propagation [47, 46] and LINK [45], that only take graph structure as input for node classification.